Eclectic Interior Design “Altars” a Hotel With a Divine Design Intervention

 If I were tasked with transforming a neoclassical church into a hip hotel, I can think of no better style to choose than eclectic.
 It’s the perfect way to bridge history with the present.

-The Adams Morgan Scene
+The Adams Morgan Scene: The Neighborhood With Soul

 In the American city most famous for mixing different people, cultures, and viewpoints, it seems logical that a hip boutique getaway should embrace a similar eclectic spirit in its interior design aesthetic.